Local motorcycle club plans Christmas Eve ride

 “We love to do this.
 It’s a great way to spread joy at this festive season,” said Diane “Mama Sauce” Trujillo, the wife of member Vic “Taco” Trujillo.
 This will make the fourth year the Club has made the trek through Bell County.

-Riders will make their first stop at Sylvia Tucker Memorial Park in Kempner arriving just after 10 a.m.
-Saturday for a short 20-minute stop.
-Then it’s on to Lampasas City Park by 11 a.m. for another 20-minute stop.
-The group will travel U.S. Highway 190, stopping at the H-E-B in Copperas Cove at approximately 12:10 p.m.
-Riders will put kickstands up about 12:35 p.m. and travel through Killeen to Market Heights Shopping Center in Harker Heights, near Target by 1:20 p.m.
-Santa said he and his entourage will depart before 2 p.m. but hasn’t disclosed his next stop.
+Riders will make their first stop at Sylvia Tucker Memorial Park in Kempner arriving around noon Saturday for a short stop.
+Then it’s on to Lampasas City Park by 1 p.m. for another stop.
+The group will travel U.S. Highway 190, stopping at the H-E-B in Copperas Cove at approximately 2:10 p.m.
+Riders will put kickstands up about 2:35 p.m. and travel through Killeen to Market Heights Shopping Center in Harker Heights, near Target by 3:20 p.m.
+Santa said he and his entourage will depart before 4 p.m. but hasn’t disclosed his next stop.
 After all, it will be Christmas Eve.

 Other riders are encouraged to join the Silverbacks, in costume, at any point along the route.
 Ride organizers encourage the public to come out and wish Santa and his reindeer a Merry Christmas at any of the locations listed.
 Photos are welcome and donations are appreciated.